drinking-code/cherry-soda/README.md

 `index.js` is the main entry point for cherry-soda.
 It will look for an exported function `main()` and will use the returned value to render HTML. `App.js` is an example component.

-Then, add the cherry-soda jsx runtime to your `tsconfig.json`:
+Then, add the cherry-soda JSX runtime to your `tsconfig.json`:

 ```json
 {